 Federal Register, Vol. 66, No. 14, Monday, January 22, 2001/Rules and Regulations, p.
 7170-7200

-Engineering calculation.
+Ratio to calculate EER from SEER based average EER for SEER 13 units.

+Calculation of peak load of energy efficient home from the home energy rating tool based on the specified home energy characteristics.

 Program guideline for qualifying home.

 Based on an analysis of six different utilities by Proctor Engineering.

-The following tables describe the characteristics of the three reference homes.
+The following table lists the building envelope characteristics of the baseline reference home based on IRC 2009 for the three climate zones in Pennsylvania..